pewpewlive/ppl-i18n/README.md

 A few tips for contributing:
 * Keep the `%s` as they later get replaced by some other text.
-* Try to have have the translations be approximately the same length as the english text.
+* Try to have the translations be approximately the same length as the english text.
 * Don't hesitate the reword the text in order to better fit the language.
 * In order to reduce merge conflicts, avoid working on a single pull request for multiple days.
 It's better if you create one pull request per day.
 ## Adding new languages